honedlabs/monorepo/packages/laravel/core/README.md

-> **Caution:** This package is currently under development and not ready for production use. v1.0.0 will be production ready.
+> **Caution:** This package is currently under development and not ready for production use.
+Tag v1.0.0 will indicate a stable release.

 <a href="https://honed.dev/core">
   <picture>